Fish quota when travelling from Norway

 The tourist fishing camp must be registered with the Directorate of Fisheries.

-The export quota of 18 kilos applies per person, both Norwegians and foreigners, who are leaving Norway.
+The export quota of 18 kilos applies per person and to everyone, both persons living in Norway and foreigners, who are leaving Norway.

 • The export quota must be carried personally upon departure